Zod vs TypeBox 2026: Runtime vs Compile-Time Validation

 // User = { name: string; email: string; age: number; role: "admin" | "user" }

-// The schema IS valid JSON Schema:
+// Inspect the schema — it's standard JSON Schema:

 console.log(JSON.stringify(UserSchema, null, 2));